 Four

-***

 Fall is my favorite time of year in Minnesota.
 The trees turn shades of red, orange, and yellow and the air permanently turns cool and crisp.
 The hot, humid time of Summer is over, and the threat of Winter is hanging in the air.
-We usually go to apple orchards where there are corn mazes and pits.
+We usually go to apple orchards, where there are corn mazes and pits.
 Orchards are geared towards children, but I’m never shy to jump in the pit with them.
 The loose corn feels cool and refreshing.
 The downside is that there is a large amount of snot and God knows what else mixed into the corn.
 I’m not there all the time, so could even be poop.
 Huh.

 I am about a month away from leaving on my trip and I don’t feel ready; it’ll be Winter when I leave and I hope we have snow by then.

 I’m sitting in my bedroom, on the bed, my left leg bent and my right leg hanging over the side, practicing on my guitar.
 I pulled out the digital tuner earlier and became frustrated as the strings are old and stretch too far.
-I can’t quite get it tuned perfectly.
+I can’t get it perfectly tuned.
 The sound is not the greatest.
 I notice a slight crack at the base of the neck.
 Fuck, I’ll have to bring it in to get repaired and get the strings replaced.
 The guitar stand hasn’t done its job; it was supposed to be magical, keeping my guitar tuned and protecting it from injury.
 Clearly, I know nothing.
 But, for this audience, just me, it’s good enough.

 My fingers are callused.
 The blisters formed a few weeks ago, broke open, and now my fingers are tougher so I can play longer until they blister again.
 I have my sights set on learning Landslide and it’s tough with a complex picking pattern.
 So far, I have the picking pattern figured out, but not the rhythm and I’m slow.

-“Ivy!”
-Jonie yells.
+“Ivy,” Jonie yells.

 Shit, she’s home.
 I’m not yelling, so I set the guitar down on my bed and walk out of my room.
 “Yeah,” I say.